uk-sigcse/members/everyone.md

 ...
 Or fork the repository, edit the `everyone.md` file and submit a pull request.

-Please use your institutional website if possible so readers can quickly see where you work:
+Please use your institutional website if possible so readers can quickly see where you work.